Quiet-Joker/Lorebook-Extension-for-Oobabooga/README.md

 ## Installation

-1. Clone or copy this repository into your `text-generation-webui/extensions/` folder:
+1. Clone or copy this repository into your `text-generation-webui/user_data/extensions/` folder:
    ```
-   text-generation-webui/
+   text-generation-webui
-   └── extensions/
+   └── user_data
-       └── lorebook/
+       └── extensions
            ├── script.py
-           └── lorebooks/   ← created automatically on first run
+           └── lorebooks   ← created automatically on first run
    ```

 2. Launch oobabooga with `--extensions lorebook` or enable it from the **Extensions** tab in the UI.